rhepach/Kinect/README.md

 ## Roadmap

+- Script adaptations to make it suitable for the Application Compiler.
 - Script modifications to enable the use of the Kinect for Windows v2 and therefore overcome frame rate limitations.

 ## Contributing